I nod. “I was just out there for a few months earlier this year. And now I’m headed back.”

 He had nightmares too—he told me once, things he couldn’t quite remember: men with no faces but lots of hands, who would come through the shadows and take people, he thought, but he wasn’t sure, couldn’t ever be sure, because no one ever talked about it.
 The silence, he said, was worse than the men, in those dreams.

 And we sat real still for a moment—drinking espresso the way he’d taught me, with a shot of sparkling water and a little cookie, always, in a way I loved him for, and that will always remind me of him—sat real quiet and then that smile quaked across his face and we were off again, running to some other party on some other street, a beat-up old run-down building, cause we were flat broke and young and running.

 I left after 10 days, but I just kept thinking about him.
 He was like a kind of promise I made to myself—Buenos Aires, someday I’ll make it back to you.

-I wrote him long letters, always late at night, when I felt stuck or lonely or sick of my life, felt a different version of that same desperation welling up inside of me—the cheesy restaurant where I had to wear a felt green vest; the depressed boyfriend who could never say he loved me; the degree I wasn’t using and the poetry I wasn’t writing.
+I wrote him long letters, always late at night, when I felt stuck or lonely or sick of my life, felt a different version of that same desperation welling up inside of me—the cheesy restaurant where I wore support hose; the depressed boyfriend who could never say he loved me; the degree I wasn’t using and the poetry I wasn’t writing.
 Sometimes I’d look at flights and try to figure out what all it would take to go back to him, to make it work.

 I kept tabs on him, you know, and it always seemed like he was doing better—stayed sober, got a decent job—not great and amazingly stable and healthy, but better.